Spice Girls: 1994–1995: Formation and early years

 In the early 1990s, Bob Herbert and Chris Herbert, the father-and-son duo of Heart Management, decided to create a girl group to compete with the boy bands who dominated UK pop music at the time.
 With the financier Chic Murphy, they envisioned an act comprising "five strikingly different girls" who would each appeal to a different audience.
 In February 1994, Heart Management placed an advertisement in the trade paper The Stage asking for singers to audition for an all-female pop band at London's Danceworks studios.
 Approximately 400 women attended the audition on 4 March 1994.
 They were placed in groups of 10 and danced a routine to "Stay" by Eternal, followed by solo auditions in which they performed songs of their choice.

-After several weeks of deliberation, Victoria Adams, Melanie Brown, Melanie Coloma and Michelle Stephenson were among a dozen or so women who advanced to a second round of auditions in April.
+After several weeks of deliberation, Victoria Adams, Melanie Brown, Lianne Morgan and Michelle Stephenson were among a dozen or so women who advanced to a second round of auditions in April.
 Suffering from a tonsillitis, Melanie Chisholm couldn't be present at the second round of auditions.
-However, after said auditions, Melanie Coloma was let go by the Herberts, who called Melanie C to replace her, after Geri Halliwell persuaded the Herberts to let her attend the next round of auditions.
+However, after said auditions, Lianne Morgan was let go by the Herberts, who called Melanie C to replace her, after Geri Halliwell persuaded the Herberts to let her attend the next round of auditions.
 A week after the second audition, Adams, Brown, Halliwell and Stephenson were asked to attend a recall at Nomis Studios in Shepherd's Bush, performing "Signed, Sealed, Delivered I'm Yours" on their own and as a group.
 Chisholm was also invited.
 The five women were selected for a band initially named Touch.